 There are lots of ways; most importantly you need up-to-date information on exchange rates and fees.
-When you use BestExchangeRates you can see clearly which currency vendor is offering the best deal for your needs, most importantly who is taking the smallest margin and fees to give you the largest possible converted amount.
+When you use BestExchangeRates you can see clearly which currency vendor is offering the best deal for your International Money Transfers and Travel Money needs, and most importantly who is taking the smallest margin and fees to give you the largest possible converted amount.

-Below is an example of the AUDGBP percentage margins that are charged by banks and non-bank currency providers.
-For transfers you should avoid paying a margin any where above 1.5 per cent for major currencies (USD, EUR, AUD, GBP, CAD, NZD, CHF etc) and 3 per cent for minors (CNY, BRL etc).
-When buying Travel Money and loading travel cards the margins tend to be larger starting at around 4% for the majors.
+For transfers you should avoid paying a Total Margin any where above 1.5 per cent (of the amount being transferred) for major currencies (USD, EUR, AUD, GBP, CAD, NZD, CHF etc) and 2 to 3 per cent for all other currencies.

 Using your Bank’s exchange rates services (both via online banking and in bank branches) can be very expensive – often 5% to 6% worse than you can get by using a BER partner specialist Foreign Exchange provider for your transfer.

 Our Foreign Transfer Currency Calculator makes it easy to figure out what is the margin you are paying by highlighting the total percentage margin from both the exchange rate margin and extra fees and commissions.

 These providers deal directly with the currency markets which means they can offer highly competitive exchange rates on all major currencies, they can better the rates offered by banks by 3% and often even more – for a $10,000 transfer you would save $300.